 Typically, a ‘syndrome’ – as in irritable bowel – is so called because the burden of proof remains unsubstantiated.
 IBS is a common disorder characterised by intermittent abdominal pain and irregular bowel habit (constipation, diarrhoea or both), more commonly in women.

 IBS patients may suffer both diarrhoea and constipation – essentially at opposite ends of the scale – through the disruption of peristalsis.
 The peristalsis muscles are controlled by the nervous system and the communication between nervous system and muscles may get confused.
-Irregular movement of waste food results: sometimes it’s pushed through far too quickly – resulting in diarrhoea; others the movement of food stops altogether, is perhaps even forced in the opposite direction, resulting in intestinal blockages and constipation.
+Irregular movement of waste food results: sometimes it’s pushed through far too quickly – resulting in diarrhoea; at other times the movement of food stops altogether, or is perhaps even forced in the opposite direction, resulting in intestinal blockages and constipation.

 IBS is thought also to be caused by stress and over-sensitivity to stressful situations.
 Bear in mind the digestive tract has a very complex network of nerve cells helping to regulate the complex digestive process.
 The colon (large intestine) is controlled by the autonomic part of the nervous system, which also regulates heartbeat and breathing rate.
 Stress can increase both of these and can also cause irregular bowel movements.